mozilla/gecko-dev/toolkit/components/ml/docs/index.rst

 You can use the Transformer.js `pipeline` API directly to perform inference, as long as the model is in our model hub.

+The `Transformers.js documentation <https://huggingface.co/tasks
+>`_ provides a lot of examples that you can slightly adapt when running in Firefox.

 In the example below, a text summarization task is performed using the `summarization` task: